 In May 2017, having worked with RoadPeace in the North East to support families of crash victims for several years, Thompsons formally joined the organisation’s national legal panel.
 This decision reaffirms our commitment to defend the rights of innocent, injured road users and support the families of those who have lost their lives.

-Road crashes not only kill or seriously injure, but also leave people in psychological distress and financial hardship.
+Road crashes not only kill or seriously injured, but also leave people in psychological distress and financial hardship.
 Those bereaved or seriously injured often face the additional trauma of a police investigation, an inquest and sometimes a court case.

 RoadPeace’s legal panel, comprising specialist personal injury law firms like Thompsons, aims to ensure people feel supported through that process by professionals committed to holding those who cause crashes through unlawful behaviour to account, and securing fair compensation.